fedeandri/auto-approve-comments/README.md

 ## Description
-Auto Approve Comments allows you to create a white list of commenters and to automatically approve their comments after checking their email/name/URL or username.
+Auto Approve Comments allows you to create a white list of commenters and to automatically approve their comments after checking their email/name/URL, username or user role (it works with custom roles).

-Useful when you set the comments to be manually approved to avoid spam, but you still want to immediately approve the comments made by your most trustful commenters/users
+Useful when you set the comments to be manually approved to avoid spam, but you still want to immediately approve the comments made by your most trustful commenters/users.

 ## Installation
 Upload the zip file on your WordPress website and activate the plugin.